vgteam/vg_wdl/README.md

 - *MAP_CORES*: Number of cores to use when mapping the reads.
 Default is 16.
 - *MAP_MEM*: Memory, in GB, to use when mapping the reads.
 Default is 120.
 - *HAPLOTYPE_SAMPLING*: Whether or not to use haplotype sampling before running giraffe.
 Default is 'true'.
+- *INDEX_MINIMIZER_WEIGHTED*: Whether to use weighted minimizer indexing with haplotype sampling.
+(Default: true)
+- *INDEX_MINIMIZER_MEM*: Memory, in GB, to use when making the minimizer index.
+(Default: 320 if weighted, 120 otherwise)
+- *KMER_COUNTING_MEM*: Memory, in GB, to use when counting kmers.
+(Default: 64)
+- *HAPLOTYPE_INDEXING_MEM*: Memory, in GB, to use for haplotype sampling indexing tasks (distance index, r-index, haplotype index, sampling, and giraffe distance index).
+(Default: 120)
 - *BAM_PREPROCESS_MEM*: Memory, in GB, to use when preprocessing BAMs (left-shifting and preparing realignment targets).
 Default is 20.
 - *REALIGN_MEM*: Memory, in GB, to use for Abra indel realignment.
 Default is 40 or MAP_MEM, whichever is lower.
 - *CALL_CORES*: Number of cores to use when calling variants.
 Default is 8.